vicuna-io/style-guide/README.md

 ### Object Oriented Programming Anti-Patterns to avoid
 #### Job Names (Anemic Domain Model)
-There are those class names that one comes across in almost every ~~object oriented~~ codebase, a few examples are:
+There are those class names that one comes across in almost every ~~object oriented~~ codebase, some examples are:

 - `UserManager`
 - `JsonParser`